-• Close the 3-way blue-valve and insert 100 mbar of He-gas using the black-valve connected to the pressurized He bottle.
+• Close the 3-way blue-valve and insert 100 mbar of 4He-gas using the black-valve connected to the pressurized 4He bottle.
 One can check the pressure with the manometer (see Figures above and below).

-- Be sure that all the electrical cables of the Heliox are connected and that the switch-box is set to the Heliox Mercury. - Start the cool-down procedure.
+- Valve to Pressurized bottle - Be sure that all the electrical cables of the Heliox are connected and that the switch-box is set to the Heliox Mercury. - Start the cool-down procedure.
 In Deltat go to Modify Devices then to Heliox and click on Modify.
-The procedure has to be done in two times : - i) First set the setpoint for the Heliox and for the Variox temperatures to 10 K. Then click on OK.
+The procedure has to be done in two times: